 Joseph Wm.
-Foran, Matador’s Chairman and CEO, commented, “Matador especially appreciates and acknowledges the diligence and professionalism of the team at the BLM that saw this process through to completion.
-We are very excited to be in a position to begin operations on the Rodney Robinson wells, and we look forward to developing this acreage over the next several years in cooperation with the various regulatory bodies in New Mexico.”
+Foran, Matador’s Chairman and CEO, commented, "Matador especially appreciates and acknowledges the diligence and professionalism of the entire team at the BLM who saw the initial Stateline permitting process through to completion as we know the BLM has a very heavy workload at this time reviewing all the environmental, geological and engineering details associated with each application, amounting to hundreds of pages per application.
+We are obviously very excited to begin operations on the Stateline wells, and we look forward to developing this acreage over the next several years in cooperation with the various state and federal regulatory bodies in New Mexico."

 About Matador Resources Company